mcannon068nw/clinical-score-2/README.md

 pmid_df["context"] = pmid_df["pmid"].astype(str).map(abstract_map)
 ```

-Use the structured client when you want validated Pydantic models with abstract
+Use the structured client when you want validated Pydantic article models with
-sections preserved:
+sections preserved for downstream tagging.
+PubMed records provide citation
+metadata and abstracts; when a linked PMC record is available, dgiLIT also
+attempts to enrich the article with full-text sections such as Results,
+Discussion, and Conclusions.

 ```python
 from dgilit import PubMedClient